Alejandro Camargo

-Alejandro Maximiliano Camargo (born 12 June 1989) is an Argentine-born Chilean footballer who currently plays for Deportes Melipilla of the Primera División de Chile.
+Alejandro Maximiliano Camargo (born 12 June 1989) is an Argentine-Chilean professional footballer who plays as a defensive midfielder for Coquimbo Unido of the Primera División de Chile.

 Career

-He previously played for Godoy Cruz in the Argentine Primera División.
+Camargo previously played for Godoy Cruz in the Argentine Primera División.

 His goal against O'Higgins was nominated for the FIFA Puskás Award in 2017.

+In 2021, he played for Deportes Melipilla in the Chilean top division.
+The next season, he switched to Cobresal in the same division.

+He spent two seasons with Cobresal, becoming the runner-up in the 2023 Chilean Primera División.
+He switched to Coquimbo Unido for the 2024 season and won the 2025 Chilean Primera División, the first one for the club.

 Personal life

 He acquired the Chilean nationality by descent when he was a player of Lota Schwager, due to the fact that his mother, Jacqueline Cecilia, is Chilean.
 His maternal family comes from San Javier.

+While playing for Gutiérrez, Camargo had a video shop in his neighbourhood.